Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Air plants grown indoors need fertilizer just like your other houseplants.
 The best fertilizer to use is a liquid orchid fertilizer or a liquid fertilizer that is made specifically for air plants.
 These fertilizers do not contain nitrogen which the plants do not use.

 Apply the liquid fertilizer using a mister or the dunk method, i.e. dunk your plants in water and soluble fertilizer, once a month.

 Air plants do bloom.
 In the wild, they are pollinated by hummingbirds, moths and bats.
 Once pollinated they produce seed.
 Interestingly, the seeds have “parachutes” similar to dandelions.
 Plants that are grown indoors can bloom but they will not be pollinated because there are no hummingbirds, moths or bats indoors.
 They will not produce seeds.

 Most gardeners propagate their air plants via division.
 The plants produce offsets that are known as pups.
 When the pups are half the size of the mother plant, you can separate them from the main plant and then display them however you want.

 To separate the pups, gently pull on the base of the pups.
-If you pull on the leaves, they will break off.
+If you pull on the leaves, the leaves will break off.
 Pull from the bottom.
 Once you have separated them and either wired them to a board or placed them in a bowl or around other plants, mist them every day for the first week until they become established.